bonjmartn/color-block-theme/readme.txt

 The side-by-side photos on the homepage: 600 x 400 px Featured images for blog posts and pages, which appear at the top of the page: 1000 x 667 px

-Colors

-green #009245
-red #FF1F25
-blue #1B1464
-white #FFFFFF
-black #000000

-These are the initial colors that you see on the homepage in the theme demo.

 ------------------------------
 HOW TO GET HELP
 ------------------------------

-Please go to http://www.zenwebthemes.com/support/ to see all of the support options.
+Please go to https://www.zenwebthemes.com/support/ to see all of the support options.

 ------------------------------
 UPDATES AND FREEBIES